-- a) Key habitats, special sites and invasive alien species should be clearly identified and mapped, and management guidelines developed in year two. - b) The status and threats to habitats and special sites must be reviewed every five years and new management strategies developed to counter any significant threats.
-Should this be necessary, this plan must be systematically revised to reflect changes. - c) Threats posed by aliens must continually be assessed and addressed. - d) An active, adaptive fire management programme (see below) must be used to achieve specific stated habitat objectives (e.g. to create habitat for rare species like roan or oribi).
+- a) Key habitats, special sites and invasive alien species should be clearly identified and mapped in year two. - b) The status and threats to habitats and special sites must be reviewed every five years and new management strategies developed to counter any significant threats.
+Threats posed by aliens must continually be assessed and addressed. - c) An active, adaptive fire management programme must be used to achieve specific stated habitat objectives every year (e.g. to create habitat for rare species like lechwe and puku).